 True View Operational Considerations

-In areas where Fast RTX is not available, PP-RTX will not be a viable post-processing option if your drone does not allow for longer than 20 minute flights.
-We will be implementing a process in the future to accommodate this processing option.
+In areas where Fast RTX is not available, PP-RTX will not be a viable post-processing option if your drone does not allow for longer than 20 minute flights or you did not collect enough static data on either side of your flight to give you a T04 file over 20 minutes in length.
+Use the Trimble GNSS Augmentation Planner (TGAP) to see the best post-processing suggestion.